Faculty/Staff Elder Care

 Elder Care Current Workshops

 The Elder Care program offers monthly educational workshops and webinars on topics related to aging and caregiving.
-They are presented by professionals with specialized knowledge, and by the Elder Care Counselor, Maureen Kelly.
+They are presented by professionals with specialized knowledge.

 - Click on the "date" or “enroll” hyperlink to the UCB Learning Center.

 - Enter your CalNet Passphrase.

 Spring 2022 Workshops

 *Please note that all Elder Care workshops will be offered virtually this spring*